John Meigs, MD, Re-Elected Speaker of the American Academy of Family Physicians

 A member of the AAFP since 1979, Meigs has served on numerous commissions and committees, including the Scientific Assembly Resolutions Committee and the Committee on Rural Health.
 He chaired the Commission on Health of the Public.
 Prior to his first term as vice speaker in 2008, he had served as Alabama’s delegate or alternate delegate to the Congress of Delegates since 1996.

 At the state level, Meigs is an active member of the Alabama Academy of Family Physicians.
-He served on its board of directors since 1991, including terms as president and chair.
+He served on its board of directors, including terms as president and chair.
 He also has served on the Alabama AFP’s Executive Committee and chaired both the Public Relations Committee and Education Committee.
 Meigs also was vice president of the Alabama Academy of Family Physicians Foundation, the charitable arm of the organization, from 2003 to 2008.

 Meigs is a clinical associate professor in the Department of Family and Community Medicine at the University of Alabama, Tuscaloosa, and a clinical professor in the Department of Family Medicine at the University of Alabama School of Medicine, Birmingham.
 In 2003, he was awarded the University of Alabama School of Medicine Argus Award for Best Attending Physician in Family Medicine.

 An active member of his community, Meigs serves as a member of the Brent Civitan Club and president of the Bibb County Junior Miss Board of Directors.
 In 2004, he was named Bibb County Citizen of the Year by the Kiwanis Club of Centreville.

 Meigs earned his undergraduate degree from the University of Alabama, Tuscaloosa, and his medical degree from the University of South Alabama, Mobile.
 He completed his family medicine residency at the University of Alabama Birmingham Selma Family Practice Residency Program in Selma, Ala., where he also served as chief resident.